saifurbd28/CryptoCurrencyAnalysis/README.md

 # CryptoCurrencyAnalysis

-# Overview

-This project is the weekly challenge for week 18 of the Data Science Bootcamp.
-It allows us to put into practice and showcase the skills learned in Module 18 of the bootcamp: Unsupervised Machine Learning.

 # Purpose

-Create an analysis for clients who are preparing to get into the cryptocurrency market.
-The analysis includes cryptocurrencies on the trading market and how they could be grouped to create a classification system.
-To reduce overfitting, Principal Component Analysis (PCA) was used.
+Create an analysis for the Advisory Services Team at Accountability Accounting company (a prominent investment bank) who is interested in offering a new cryptocurrency investment portfolio for its customers.
+They’ve asked to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
+Since there is no known category for what cryptocurrencies are better, it has been decided to use an unsupervised learning (i.e., PCA) to find out diffent categories within all data followed by supervised classification (i.e., K-means).

 This project had of 4 deliverables: